Solar Gate Opener Installation in 6 Easy Steps

 These panels power the entire automatic gate system, so they’re important.
 You’ll need to install the solar panel close to your gate opener.
 The farther the solar panel is from the gate opener, the more energy you stand to lose.

 If possible, install them right on your gate’s post.
-Just make sure it’s firm and receives direct sunlight so it can absorb enough solar power.
+Ensure it’s firm and adjust the panel angle that receives direct sunlight to absorb enough solar power.
 If this is not achievable on your gate post, you may need to buy an external post to install your gate opener.
 You can get this from any hardware store.
-You may use PVC piping to cover any loose wires that connect your panels to the accompanying battery and keep your driveway neat.
+You may use PVC piping to cover loose wires connecting your panels to the accompanying battery and keep your driveway neat.

 It’s important to note that even cloudy days can provide enough solar energy to power your gate opener.
 Plus, energy stored on sunny days can power your solar gate on cloudy days.
-Just make sure it receives direct sun, and you won’t have to worry too much about the weather.
+Just ensure it receives direct sun, and you won’t have to worry too much about the weather.

 Step 6 — Connect Your Gate Opener

 The first thing to do here is to turn off your controller box completely.
 Leave nothing to chance because just a little electrical voltage may be enough to cause injuries.
-To further protect yourself, use safety gear like insulating gloves during this step.
+Use safety gear like insulating gloves during this step to further protect yourself.
 Now, connect the panel’s wires to the controller box.
 Red wires are for positive terminals, while the black cables are for negative terminals.

 As earlier advised, the panels should be close to the controller box.
 But if, for any reason, it’s so far and out of the wire’s range, you may use an extension cord to connect the solar panel to the automatic gate.